 All contributors who do not meet the criteria for authorship should be listed in an acknowledgments section.
 Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chair who provided only general support.
+Editors should ask authors to disclose whether they had writing assistance and to identify the entity that paid for this assistance.
 Financial and material support should also be acknowledged.